lmitelman/lmitelman.github.io/content/posts/silent-launches.md

 ### Shadow Testing

-Shadow testing is a technique used to compare the current environment with a new one that includes a new feature.
-Its purpose is to identify and reduce potential risks before releasing the new feature to users, all without users ever knowing it's happening.
+Shadow testing is a technique used to compare the performance of a new feature within a _shadow environment_, a replica of the current production environment.
+The primary goal is to identify and mitigate potential risks associated with the new feature before it's released to users, ensuring the process remains invisible to them.

-In shadow testing, we observe how real users interact with our system by examining their actual traffic, all without impacting the code or the experience of users in the production environment.
+A shadow environment is created to precisely mimic real user traffic and interactions as they occur in the production environment.
+The new feature is deployed within this shadow environment, allowing it to operate alongside the production environment without affecting real users.

+Test engineers then analyze the behavior and responses of the new feature in the shadow environment in comparison with the production environment, to detect any discrepancies, performance issues, or risks.
+This thorough evaluation ensures that any potential problems are addressed before the new feature is officially introduced to the production environment.

 <p style="margin-top: 30px;"></p>
 <img src="/images/silent-launches/shadow-testing.png" alt="Shadow Testing" style="width:150%; height:auto;">
 <p style="margin-top: 30px;"></p>

-A replica of the production environment is created to mimic real user traffic.
-This environment serves as a _shadow_ of the production environment.
-The new feature is then tested in a different environment.
-After testing, the responses from both environments are compared by test engineers to identify any risks before introducing the new feature to the production environment.

 This technique is particularly convenient in scenarios where accurate performance assessment under real-world conditions is essential, without the risk of disrupting user experience.
 It’s ideal for systems that handle sensitive data or complex transactions, where unnoticed errors could lead to significant issues.